 The well established Cabot Circus shopping mall offers the best of the high street favourites along with some lovely spots to sip a coffee or have lunch.

-Since the 60s, Park Street, just up-hill from the centre, has been the hub of youth fashion in Bristol.
+Since the 1960's Park Street has been the hub of youth fashion in Bristol.
 Nominated for a Google Street View Award as one of the nation’s hippest streets, it offers great vintage clothes, upmarket furniture and independent record shops as well as places to eat, drink and party.

 In the oldest part of Bristol, bordered by magnificent Georgian Architecture, lies St Nicholas Market.
 Explore its winding walkways to find local independent traders offering up their wares – from a specialist chilli sauce shop to reggae vinyl and handmade jewellery.